Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 A black Nintendo console placed in its charging dock, with a blue ring around the left thumbstick, and an orange circle around the right thumbstick.

-The Nintendo Switch 2 has finally graced the gaming world after its long-awaited arrival, bringing with it a wave of upgrades alongside a strong sense of familiarity for longtime fans of the console.
+The Nintendo Switch 2 has finally arrived in the gaming world, bringing a wave of upgrades alongside a strong sense of familiarity for longtime fans of the console.

 After spending the past day or so testing the console and building upon my hands-on experience in London, I can safely say some of the changes are vast improvements, but some—and I won't name names just yet—fall short of expectations.
-All of this is to come in my full Nintendo Switch 2 review.
+All of this will be covered in my complete Nintendo Switch 2 review.

 Buy the new console!